-The following assessment procedure for determining if a child is capable of carrying the work of kindergarten is approved and shall be made available to interested persons:
+The following assessment procedure for determining if a child is demonstrating kindergarten skills is approved and shall be made available to interested persons:

 Early kindergarten enrollment exceptions may be made for younger children who are intellectually advanced.
 At a minimum, eligibility for the admission shall be based upon an analysis of the child's: (1) emotional/social development (2) pre academic skills, and (3) fine motor skills.